in-theory-originals/in-theory-originals.github.io/index.md

 <hr>

-### about the author: <a href="https://kevincrawfordknight.github.io/">Kevin Knight</a> has served as a professor of computer science, chief scientist at several startups, and president of his international scientific society.
+### about the author: <a href="https://kevincrawfordknight.github.io/">Kevin Knight</a> has served as a professor of computer science, chief scientist, and president of his international scientific society.
 He is currently splitting his time between indoors and outdoors.